 Three universities have crossed the billion-dollar line: Toronto ($1,673M), UBC ($1,209M), and McGill ($1,002M).

-Then comes the first surprise.
-Saskatchewan sits at #4 with $994M.
-That is ahead of Alberta, Calgary, Waterloo, and every Quebec university except McGill.
+Saskatchewan sits at #4 with $994M, ahead of Alberta, Calgary, Waterloo, and every Quebec university except McGill.
 The reason?
 Massive infrastructure grants.
-The Canadian Light Source synchrotron alone was $83.5M.
+Its top single award was $79.4M.
 Saskatchewan's profile is built on a few very large awards, not thousands of small ones.

 Switch to record count and the rankings shuffle.
 Toronto still leads (2,220), but Calgary (1,180) and Waterloo (1,139) jump above universities that outrank them in total dollars.
 These are schools winning lots of grants, just smaller ones.

-Here is the part that caught us off guard.
-If you had asked us before running the numbers, we would have guessed that NSERC was UofT's biggest federal funder.
+Before running the numbers, we would have guessed NSERC was UofT's biggest federal funder.
 It is the Natural Sciences and Engineering Research Council.
 It is what people think of when they think "Canadian research funding."

-The takeaway: if you are only looking at NSERC data, you are missing most of the picture.
+If you are only looking at one council's data, you are missing most of the picture.

 The tri-council (NSERC, SSHRC, CIHR) combines for 254,338 records.
-That sounds like a lot until you realize it is less than a quarter of the 1.24 million total.
+That is less than a quarter of the 1.24 million total.
 Most federal funding flows through departments that never show up in university press releases.

-No surprises that Ontario and Quebec dominate -- they hold 12 of the top 20 between them.
-But look at Saskatchewan: one university, 4th place overall, nearly a billion dollars.
-That is a remarkable concentration.
+Ontario and Quebec hold 12 of the top 20 between them.
+But look at Saskatchewan: one university, 4th place overall.
+One university, one province, nearly a billion dollars.
 Alberta sends two universities into the top 10 (Alberta and Calgary), and BC contributes UBC (#2) and Victoria (#14).

-The story everyone tells about Canadian research funding -- NSERC gives money to science departments at big universities -- turns out to be a small slice of a much larger picture.
-1.24 million federal grants and contributions. $12.7B to the top 20 alone.
+The story everyone tells about Canadian research funding (NSERC gives money to science departments at big universities) turns out to be a small slice of a much larger picture.
+1.24 million federal grants and contributions. $12.6B to the top 20 alone.
 Three billion-dollar institutions.
-And a funding landscape where Employment and Social Development Canada distributes more grants than any research council.
+And a funding landscape where Employment and Social Development Canada distributes more grants and contributions than any research council.

 This analysis covers federal grants and contributions from the Government of Canada Transfer Payment Open Data, accessed via the GrantData API.
 It does not include provincial funding, industry contracts, or institutional research income.
 Rankings here may differ from total research income rankings (e.g. Research Infosource) which include all funding sources.